 On the other side of the Chicago River, you’ll find the Magnificent Mile, a short stretch of Michigan Avenue in downtown Chicago.
 This is the city’s premier commercial district, full of high-end shops, nice restaurants, and boutique hotels.

 Along the Magnificent Mile, you’ll also see several historic skyscrapers, such as the Wrigley Building, Tribune Tower, and the Old Watertower.

 The latter is home to the City Gallery, which has Chicago-focused photography exhibits.
 It’s totally free to visit, so you may as well check out while you’re in the area.

-Even if you’re not doing any shopping, it’s worth a quick stroll along the famous street.
+Even if you’re not doing any shopping, it’s worth a quick stroll along the famous Michigan Avenue.
 That’s because it’s leading you to…

 Chicago Deep Dish Pizza